chuyeow/tiny-tools/README.md

 # tiny-tools

-A collection of small, portable shell utilities.
+A collection of small utilities.

 ## wt.sh